Celebrating a New Coaching Credential: What I Learned by Not Giving Advice

 2) It’s hard to get to the client ‘why’ if you rush toward the ‘how’ with advice.
 Jumping to solution often short-circuits reflection, ownership, and accountability for action.
 Leaders are empowered when they gain new awareness of their own drivers, including mindsets and emotions.

-3) As a Diversity Coach, my purpose is to partner with leaders to take the broadest possible look at their choices – the choices that feel empowering to them in their own context.
-My experience with women executives is that competing demands (time, social expectations, allegiances, etc.) can make it difficult to identify what they want most.
+3) As a coach, my purpose is to partner with leaders to take the broadest possible look at their choices – the choices that feel empowering to them in their own context.
+My experience with women executives is that competing demands (time, social expectations, allegiances, etc.) can make it difficult, at times, to identify what they want most.
 Leaders that tap into their own wisdom make stickier decisions that align values, voice, and vision for impact.

 Along this path, I’m incredibly grateful to the leaders that have honored me with their time and trust.
 It is a joy to watch vision, courage, ingenuity and reinvention at work in creating new results.
 Thank you.